dawidl022/google-homepage/README.md

 What I had difficulties with:
 - Applying a style to the parent if the child had focus (searchbar).
 (I managed to do this with JavaScript)
+- Getting a sub-menu to pop up (more nav on results page)